NSW PSN Information

 Further, there is no offence in Australia around discussing what you legally hear or decode on a radio frequency.
 However, discretion around disclosing and/or re-broadcasting what you hear while scanning is strongly advised.
 Unnecessary disclosure and/or rebroadcasting of radio transmissions over the internet inevitably leads to radio users switching on encryption, which ruins our hobby.
 This discretion should encompass broadcasting live streams and pre-recorded transmissions over the internet, both of which are strongly discouraged.

-Can I listen to encrypted transmissions?
+Can I listen to encrypted transmissions on the NSW PSN?